paulproteus/debian-devel-changes-history-extractor/README.md

 Get a sqlite file with a history of package uploads in Debian.

-This program downloads email archives from https://lists.debian.org/debian-devel-changes/, storing them in a cache file for performance, taking care not to both keep the cache fresh and not re-download URLs unnecessarily.
+This program downloads email archives from https://lists.debian.org/debian-devel-changes/, storing them in a cache file for performance.
+It parses the email sent to debian-devel-changes that accompanies every upload to Debian.
+It takes care to keep the cache fresh and not re-download URLs unnecessarily.

-It relies on the fact that every time a new package version is uploaded to Debian, an automated email is sent to the debian-devel-changes list with machine-readable metadata.
-In the future, it would be possible to adjust the code to avoid reading data from the web, e.g., reading mbox files directly.
-I personally like reading data from the web since it allows this code to work properly with no special privileges.
+In the future, it would be possible to adjust the code to avoid reading data from the web, e.g., reading email archives (mbox files) directly.
+I personally like this approach of reading data from the web since it allows the program to work properly with no special privileges.

+The short-term purpose is to allow immediate social science analysis of Debian uploads.

 The long-term purpose is to replace the code that generates the `upload_history` series of tables in UDD (the Ultimate Debian Database).
-I propose that in the UDD context, we would run this code, then read the sqlite file it outputs, and load that data into the UDD postgres instance.
+I propose that in the UDD context, we would run this code and allow it to generate a sqlite file, then copy the sqlite file's contents into the UDD postgres instance.

-The short-term purpose is to allow immediate social science analysis of Debian uploads without waiting for this code to get merged and run within the UDD context.

 ## Status